dicelab-rhul/matbii/docs/getting_started/index.md

 The user is tasked with keeping the fuel main fuel tanks in the acceptable range (1, 2).
 The fuel in these tanks will be slowly burned and reduce overtime.
 Fuel can be transfered between tanks by clicking on pumps (3), this will begin the transfer of fuel at a given rate.
 Pumps will periodically fail (4) rendering them unusable, fuel will stop flowing if a pump is the failure state.

-Pump failure, fuel transfer and burn rates happen according to the task [schedule]() TODO LINK.
+Pump failure, fuel transfer and burn rates happen according to the task [schedule](configuration.md#schedule-files).

 <img src="https://via.placeholder.com/150" alt="Placeholder image">